MikaelGRA/docs.influxdata.com/content/kapacitor/v0.2/tick/alert_node.md

 ### Exec

-Execute a command whenever an alert is trigger and pass the alert data over STDIN in JSON format.
+Execute a command whenever an alert is triggered and pass the alert data over STDIN in JSON format.

 ```javascript